Ashley-Jiangyang/Statistical-Methods/README.md

 # springboard
-This repository contains all projects completed as part of the Springboard Data Science Career Track program (Capstone projects are not included, available in separate repositories)
+This repository contains all projects completed as part of the Springboard Data Science Career Track program (Capstone projects are not included, available in separated repositories)